Microgen modules

 Parameters:

-• phases – list of phases to cut
+• phases – list of phases (must be CAD-backed)

 • cut_obj – cutting object